 - Deep Security Agent 12.0 Linux kernel support 184.108.40.2061 and newer (released on August 18, 2020)

-To verify if your DSA is using this driver version you may run the command below and compare it with the tmhook version stated above.
+To verify if your DSA is using this driver version, run the command below and compare it with the tmhook version stated above.

 $ cat /proc/driver/bmhook/tmhook/version # query the TMHook version

 The fix is included in the following DSA versions:

 - Deep Security 20 Linux Kernel Support 220.127.116.113

 - Deep Security 12 Linux Kernel Support 22.214.171.1242

 To avoid the issue as much as possible, please perform the procedure below to upgrade Deep Security Agent safely.

 - Turn off the security features: Integrity Monitoring (real-time), Anti-Malware (real-time), Application Control, and Activity Monitoring.